Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 Winding river in Autumn Forest, Beechenwood Forest and Sculpture trail, Forest of Dean, UK

-Beechenhurst is a recreation centre near Coleford in the heart of the Forest of Dean and is certainly one of the best family attractions for children.
+Beechenhurst is a recreation centre near Coleford in the heart of the Forest of Dean and is certainly one of the top family attractions for children.

 Nature-lovers and walkers will also love Beechenhurst.
 It has 4 waymarked walking trails, which all lead through the ancient woodlands.
 We chose the circular Sculpture Trail, which follows a path for 4.5 miles around the forest.